 12:00 Start 26 km at Hótel Djúpavík

 12:15 Bus departure from Selárdalur to Bjarnarfjarðarháls (for 16.5 km)

-13:30 First runners possibly approaching the goal in Selárdalur
+14:00 First runners expected at the finish line in Selárdalur

 15:30 Prize ceremony in Selárdalur (or when first three have arrived)